tpm2-software/tpm2-tools/INSTALL.md

   * To build the man pages you need [pandoc](https://github.com/jgm/pandoc)
   * To enable the new userspace resource manager, one must get tpm2-tabrmd (**recommended**).
+  * For the tests: tpm2-abrmd (must be on $PATH) and tpm_server
+  * Some tests pass only if xxd, bash and python with PyYAML are available

 ### Typical Distro Dependency Installation